symat/napi-ige/README.md

 **A small javascrip library to get daily Hungarian Bible quotes.**

 The basic idea is to provide a very small javascript function that can be embedded into any webpage, without requiring any dependency or framework.
-It is only a few KB and compatible even with the very old javascript standards.
+It is only 3 KB and compatible even with the very old javascript standards.

 ## Special Thanks